kristoffPotgieter/cape_town_NEDUM_Python/README.rst

 ..
 	Set as default branch

-* The ``new_benchmark`` branch contains the latest update of the code and is set as default (ongoing).
+* The ``gh_pages`` branch contains the latest update of the code and is set as default.
 If you want to modify the code, please fork the repository and start from this branch, as this is the one used in this documentation.
 * The ``main`` branch contains the original code (with some extra features) from our last paper (ported from Matlab to Python)
 * The ``TLM-edits`` branch contains some code and folder reorganization without rewriting anything
 * The ``TLM-write`` branch contains some rewriting and commenting
 * The branches ending in ``_specif`` are tests for several specifications of the code
+* The ``new_benchmark`` branch contains the latest specification before adding the documentation
 * All other branches are deprecated

 -----------------